pastchick3/agile-C/README.md

 In short, Agile-C is a weakly and statically typed subset of C, with a constraint-based type inference system.

 Agile-C (or in general, C) is weakly typed because it performs implicit type conversions.
-For example, a C programmer may feel comfortable assigning a `int` to a `long`, but this assignment will be rejected in stronly typed languages (like Rust).
+For example, a C programmer may feel comfortable assigning a `int` to a `long`, but this assignment will be rejected in strongly typed languages (like Rust).
 What happens here is the C compiler implicitly promotes the `int` to `long` and then performs the assignment.

 Agile-C (or in general, C) is statically typed, which means most, if not all, of its type checking happens during the compile time.
 On the contrary, dynamically typed languages, like Python, does not really care about the type of a variable until this variable is actually used in runtime.